-All chain-link files are publicly accessible to anyone.
-So anyone can download and store the full Cw-chain (consisting of all the cw-chain-link files) at its current status.
+All chain-link files are publicly accessible to anyone via the IPFS network via the IPFS hashlink.
+So anyone can download and store the full Cw-chain (consisting of all the cw-chain-link files) in its current state.

 7. Immutable certificates of ownership.

 Bringing everything together

-Immediately after a chain sync is completed, the "Certificate generator" gets triggered.
-Immutable Certificates of Ownership (CoO) are automatically being generated and emailed to every user that had submitted at least one creation within that "chain-link" session.
-That Certificate of Ownership includes all the details and data produced by the sync process.
+Immediately after a chain sync is completed, the "certificate generator" gets triggered.
+Immutable Certificates of Ownership (CoO) are automatically generated and emailed to every user that has submitted at least one creation within that "chain-link" session.
+This Certificate of Ownership has all the information and details that came out of the sync process.

-Data included in every Certificate of Ownership:
+Some of the data included in every Certificate of Ownership: